BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 Lowering the consumption of carbohydrates - a basic keto requirement - has been shown to enhance insulin sensitivity.
 With lower insulin levels, the stored fat in adipose tissues is broken down in the liver as a source of energy in the form of ketones - acetoacetate, beta-hydroxybutyrate (BHB), and acetone.

-Research shows that as your body adapts to keto, your insulin levels and blood sugar will stabilize at lower levels, and the presence of ketones will provide a satiety (feeling full) effect for longer periods, which can further reduce calorie intake.
+Research shows that as your body adapts to keto, your insulin levels and blood sugar will stabilize at lower levels, and the presence of ketones will provide a satiety8 (feeling full) effect for longer periods, which can further reduce calorie intake.

-A systemic review of 13 randomized controlled trials that compared VLCKD (very low carbohydrate ketogenic diet) and LFD (low-fat diet) in 1569 overweight and obese subjects found that VLCKD subjects had greater long-term weight loss.
+A systemic review6 of 13 randomized controlled trials that compared VLCKD (very low carbohydrate ketogenic diet) and LFD (low-fat diet) in 1569 overweight and obese subjects found that VLCKD subjects had greater long-term weight loss.

 Benefits of Keto diet besides weight loss include: